Frequently Asked Questions

 Our HotPad silicone pad heater is a good product, but good isn’t good enough for us.
 We are passionate in our pursuit of excellence and are constantly striving to improve our products.
 The HotStrip (introduced 10/1/01) is just one result of our continual product improvement process.

 Silicone pad heaters are sold by several companies and widely used for heating aircraft engines.
 As is true with any product, they have advantages and disadvantages.
 We made a strategic decision to come up with a better solution that retains the benefits of the pad heaters but eliminates some of the disadvantages.
 The primary disadvantage is that they easily overheat if not bonded to a heat sink, i.e. any part of the pad which is poorly bonded will overheat and cause premature failure.
-This is an inherent characteristic of ALL silicone pad heaters, not just ours.
+This is an inherent characteristic of ALL silicone pad heaters.
 They work great when correctly installed.
 The installation procedure is not difficult, but it must be done right.
 If not done right, lifespan can be compromised.
 This doesn’t happen often, but we consider ANY problems to be unacceptable, even if they are caused by improper installation and not a product defect.
 It is obviously in our customers’ best interest, and therefore in ours, to eliminate installation related failures.
 So we decided to develop a new heater that is easier to install well, and will survive poor installations better.

 Most pad heater installation errors result when surface preparation is inadequate, the optimal temperature is not maintained for curing the adhesive, insufficient curing time is allowed, air pockets under the pad are not removed, or part of the pad comes loose during curing.